-3. Temporary Regulations
+3. Temporary and Final Regulations

 On March 19, 2007, temporary regulations on this subject were adopted.
 T.D.
 9316, 72 Fed.
 Reg.
 12974 (March 20, 2007).
 In response to comments, the temporary regulations allow the value of the Acquiror stock to be fixed as of the day before the binding contract for continuity purposes, even if there is contingent consideration, if (a) the transaction would satisfy the continuity test without the contingent consideration, and (b) the contingent consideration does not prevent the exchanging Target shareholders from being subject to the economic benefits and burdens of owning Acquiror stock.
-Reg. §§ 1.368-1T(e)(2)(iii)(B), 1.368-1T(e)(2)(v) Examples (10), (11), (12).
+On December 16, 2011, similar final regulations were adopted.
+T.D.
+9565, 72 Fed.
+Reg.
+12974 (March 20, 2007).
+Reg. \$ 1.368-1(e)(2)(iii)(B), 1.368-1(e)(2)(v) Examples (10), (11), (12).
 If the contingency to which the consideration is subject relates to the value of the Acquiror stock (e.g., a collar), then, the rule does not apply, and the value of the Acquiror stock is measured at the time of closing.

-The temporary regulations do not explicitly address issuances of contingent consideration after closing.
-Apparently, the continuity test is applied again taking this consideration into account, but the value of each share of the Acquiror stock is measured as of the day before the contract is entered into.
+The regulations do not explicitly address issuances of contingent consideration after closing.
+Apparently, if the contingent stock is treated as "stock" (see part VI.A., above), the continuity test is applied again taking this consideration into account, but, if the signing-date tests are met, the value of the Acquiror stock is measured as of the day before the contract is entered into.
+Otherwise, the value of the Acquiror stock apparently is measured as of when it is issued, but the regulations are not explicit on this point.

 The rule on escrowed consideration is similar to the rule in the proposed regulations.
 If consideration was escrowed, the rule applies, provided the escrow is "to secure target's performance of customary pre-closing covenants or customary pre-closing target representations or warranties."
+Otherwise, the contingent consideration rules apparently apply, but, again, the regulations are not explicit on this point.